alpaficia/TMRL_MOSEAC/README.md

 ## Contact Information
 Author: Dong Wang (dong-1.wang@polymtl.ca), Giovanni Beltrame (giovanni.beltrame@polymtl.ca)

-And welcome to contact [MISTLAB](https://mistlab.ca) for more fun and practical robotics and AI related projects and collaborations. :)
+You are also welcome to contact [MISTLAB](https://mistlab.ca) for more fun and practical robotics and AI-related projects and collaborations. :)

 ![image3](img/mistlogo.svg)